shuyelin06/Obsidian-Notes/content/Classes/CMSC456/CMSC456.md

 - **Real World**: We sample a truly random bit string $s$ of length $n$, and compute $G(s)$.
 - We give either the ideal world or real world bit string to $D$, the distinguisher.
 For a PRG, any efficient distinguisher cannot tell which "world" the string is from (if it got $r$ or $G(s)$).

-Formally, the probability that the distinguisher guesses the correct world for the bitstring is about the same in either case.
+Formally, the probability that the distinguisher guesses the ideal world is about the same in either case.
 $$
 \left| Pr[D(r) = 1] - Pr[D(G(s)) = 1] \right| \le \text{Negligible}
 $$
+> This means that the distinguisher has no way of really knowing which is the ideal world!
+>
 > Here, $G$ only gets $n$ bits of true randomness, but need to "stretch" that randomness to $\ell(n)$ bits!

 Given a PRG, we can only assume the following: